Stephan Jäger: Amateur career

-Jäger played collegiate golf at University of Tennessee-Chattanooga.
+Jäger attended the Baylor School in Chattanooga, Tennessee and played collegiate golf at University of Tennessee-Chattanooga.
 He turned professional in 2012.

 Professional career

 Jäger qualified for the 2015 U.S. Open where he shot 74–80 to miss the cut.

 At the 2016 Ellie Mae Classic, Jäger shot a 12-under par 58 in the first round and followed it up with rounds of 65-64-63 to claim his first Web.com Tour victory.
 He set the 72-hole aggregate record with his 250 and tied the to-par record, at 30 under par, and won by 7 strokes over Rhein Gibson.
 He also set the 36-hole and 54-hole records.
 Despite the win, Jäger finished 28th on the regular season money list, three spots short of a guaranteed PGA Tour card.

 In 2017, Jäger won twice on the Web.com Tour, finishing fifth on the regular-season money list and earning a PGA Tour card for the 2017–18 season.
 In May 2018, ranked 161st in the FedEx Cup and having failed to qualify for The Players Championship, Jäger played in and won the Web.com Tour's Knoxville Open, his fourth victory on that tour.
 After failing to finish in either the top 125 of the FedEx Cup or the Web.com Tour's top 25, Jäger regained his PGA Tour card through the Web.com Tour Finals.

 Back on the Korn Ferry Tour in 2020, Jäger picked up his fifth title on the tour at the Albertsons Boise Open.
 The win helped gain him exemption into the 2020 U.S. Open as one of the leading points scorers in the final three Championship Series events, and into four alternate events on the PGA Tour in 2021 by virtue of being in the top ten of the tour standings after the Korn Ferry Tour Championship.
 He won the Korn Ferry Tour Player of the Year award for the 2020–21 season.

-During the current 2021–22 PGA Tour season, Jäger has finished in the top 10 twice: T6 at the Wells Fargo Championship, and solo 5th at the Rocket Mortgage Classic.
+During the 2021–22 PGA Tour season, Jäger finished in the top 10 twice; T6 at the Wells Fargo Championship and solo 5th at the Rocket Mortgage Classic.

+On 31 March 2024, Jäger claimed his first PGA Tour win at the Texas Children's Houston Open after Scottie Scheffler missed a birdie attempt that would have forced a playoff.